Being an accepted disciple

-In my case, it took several years.
-Maybe as many as 14!
-Probably because of the compromised physical conditions I had found myself years ago.
+In my case, it took several years, maybe as many as 14!
+That's probably because of the compromised physical condition in which I had found myself years ago.
 The fact is that I never wanted to count how much time was passing.
 I lived my life to the fullest, and that's it.

-Moreover, according to some studies on Theosophy, at the beginning of the last century, thousands had been the probands and according to their own writings, only a small number had complete success and became an accepted chela, one in particular.
+Moreover, according to some studies on Theosophy, at the beginning of the last century, thousands had been probationers and, according to their own writings, only a small number had complete success and became an accepted chela, one in particular.
 This would certainly not have been encouraging to know!

-I did not feel like investigating further, I had studied some of their complex and hermetic texts over the years.
+I did not feel like investigating further.
+I had studied some of their complex and hermetic texts over the years.
 But I hadn't wanted to let myself be influenced by intellectual knowledge.
 I entrusted myself to my inner voice and let it, thanks to coincidences, guide me to the readings that were necessary to me.
-I could not tire my mind, already very tried by the illness and therefore also, for this reason, I studied only what was indicated to me.
+I could not tire my mind, already very tired by the illness and, therefore also for this reason, I studied only what was indicated to me.

-The doubt if all this was just my invention, an escape from reality, was always there.
+The doubt whether all this was just my invention, an escape from reality, was always there.
 And it is still partly present.
-But the fire of true knowledge that burns in me, indomitable guides me and I immediately gave up, not without fear, to it and let myself be guided and sustained.
+But the fire of true knowledge that burns in me indomitably guides me, and I immediately gave up to it, not without fear, and let myself be guided and sustained.